Kuznecov formulae for fractal measures: Introduction

+so \eqref{eq:DD} holds with $A_\mu=\int_M \theta\,d\mu$.
+In particular, \eqref{eq:DD} is strictly weaker than the existence of a pointwise $s$-density.
+Indeed, by a theorem of Preiss \cite{Preiss87}, if a (Radon) measure has an $s$-density $\theta$ with $0<\theta(x)<\infty$ for $\mu$-a.e.\ $x$, then necessarily $s\in\N$ and $\mu$ is $s$-rectifiable.
+This integer-dimensional rigidity does not apply to the averaged density condition \eqref{eq:DD}, which allows genuinely non-integer $s$.
+See Proposition \ref{prop:nonlattice-example}. \end{remark}

-The leading exponent in \eqref{eq:Kuz-main} is $n-s$, determined by the ambient dimension $n$ and the Hausdorff dimension $s$ of $\mu$, and the leading coefficient factors as a universal constant times the averaged $s$-density constant $A_\mu$.
-In the special case where $\mu=dV_H$ is the Riemannian volume measure on an embedded submanifold $H$ of dimension $s$, $\mu$ admits a pointwise $s$-density $\theta$ and hence satisfies the averaged $s$-density condition \eqref{eq:DD} by Remark~\ref{rem:density-implies-DD}.
+In the special case where $\mu=dV_H$ is the Riemannian volume measure on an embedded submanifold $H\subset M$ of dimension $s$, $\mu$ admits a pointwise $s$-density $\theta$ and hence satisfies the averaged $s$-density condition \eqref{eq:DD} by Remark \ref{rem:density-implies-DD}.
 In fact $\theta\equiv 1$ and $A_\mu=\vol(H)$, so \eqref{eq:Kuz-main} reduces to